 Babies and kids riding in taxis and Ubers: The safety rules you need to know

-Child car seat laws vary across different Australian states and territories.
+Child and baby car seat laws vary across different Australian states and territories.

-The law on car seats and travelling in taxis and rideshares like Uber, differs from state to state in Australia but the safest option for your child is for them to be safely secured in an approved child restraint for their age.
+The law on car seats and travelling in taxis and rideshares like Uber, differs from state to state in Australia but the safest option for your baby or older child is for them to be safely secured in an approved child restraint for their age.

 By age, the requirements are:

-Taxi/ Uber car seat rules across the states and territories
+Taxi and Uber car seat rules across Australian states and territories

 In all Australian states and territories except New South Wales, children can travel in a taxi without a child restraint however a car seat is required in Ubers.
 Here’s a snapshot at how some of the rules vary across the states…